 The actions of retention policy management are applied to the full backup and all of its successive incremental backups within the chain in an identical manner as if they were one backup.
 Thus, use of retention policy management does not result in the breakup of a backup chain.

-See the EDB Postgres Backup and Recovery Reference Guide for examples of creating a backup chain and restoring an incremental backup.
+See the EDB Postgres Backup and Recovery Reference Guide available at the EDB website for examples of creating a backup chain and restoring an incremental backup.

 Using BART